Why Twitter is full of one-word tweets today?

 New Delhi, Sep 02: Everyone from Sachin Tendulkar to NASA to CNN is following the one-word trend on Twitter which has since Thursday afternoon seen a barrage of one-word tweets from around the world.

-We are still not aware of what prompted the trend but the one-word tweet is going viral with people and prominent brands describing themselves in a similar fashion.
+Even though what prompted the trend is unclear, the fact is that the one-word tweet is going viral with people and prominent brands joining in, and posting similar tweets.

 Cricket legend Sachin Tendulkar is the latest to join Twitter's one-word trend with a single-word post: "cricket".